tifred/foodTracker/README.md

   * Message of "Loading Results" should appear below search bar.
   * Three results should appear in a list below search bar.
+  * Result should include full name, brand name, and calories.
   * "Loading Results" message should disappear.
   * "Show More" button should appear.